CASE REPORTS

 FORMAT AND LENGTH

-Counting towards the 2500 characters for Case Reports:
+Counting towards the 3000 characters (with spaces) for Case Reports:

-• Headings and content of the case report, structured into the following sections:
+• Content of the case report, structured into the following sections:

 • Background